Following are the main steps you will go through to select and register for your fall semester classes.

 Whitman College offers online placement tests in calculus, chemistry and foreign languages.
 The tests for calculus and chemistry are for your information only and could help in determining the appropriate level for you.
 If you intend to register for a class in any of the foreign languages, you need to take the online placement test prior to Aug.
 15. If you have missed the deadline, do not worry as there is still time for you to complete the test.
 Please do so at your earliest convenience.

-After reading through this registration webpage and the online Whitman College Catalog, use the search for classes utility via the web portal and the Planning Grid to select the courses for which you would like to register.
+After reading through this registration webpage and the online Whitman College Catalog, use the search for classes and wish list tool on my.whitman.edu to select the courses for which you would like to register.
 New students will be able to register for up to 14 academic credits (including the General Studies course, which is required), with the possibility of adding additional credits during the add/drop period.
 Be sure to keep in mind the distribution requirements as listed in the "General Studies Program" section of the catalog as you select courses.
-If you need further information or advice, please contact the Academic Resource Center via email at email@example.com, or 509-527-5213.
+If you need further information or advice, please contact the Academic Resource Center via email at firstname.lastname@example.org, or 509-527-5213.

 Before registering for classes, you'll meet one-on-one with your pre-major academic advisor to select classes and talk about requirements.
 Staff from the Registrar's Office and the Academic Resource Center (ARC) also are available to assist with registration.